stx-labs/security-handbook/src/ssh_keys.md

 ```
 You SHOULD structure your `UID` strings as `function-CARDNO`, where `function` is what the key will be used for, and `CARDNO` is the YubiKey serial number.
 You SHOULD NOT simply keep the string `function-CARDNO`.

-Here is an example command to create some keys:

 You SHOULD NOT specify a password when creating the key, since it will only be used to lock the empty file on the filesystem.

 Update the file permissions: